leggetter/realtime-benchmarks/README.md

 Some code for fetching and analysing the results that have been captured since *Sun Oct 28 2012 12:52:01 GMT+0000 (GMT)*.

 *Note: Calling the results endpoint will only return the last 10 results.
-If you'd like a copy of the raw data then please get in touch
+If you'd like a copy of the raw data then please get in touch.*

 ## server